 Babies are not “allergic” to their mother’s milk, but the occasional highly sensitive baby can have mild to severe reactions to the foreign proteins in the breast milk.
-Proteins from the foods you can be absorbed into your body from your intestines and passed to the baby via your breastmilk.
+Proteins from the foods you can be absorbed into your body from your intestines and passed to the baby via your milk.

-During the first six months of life, the lining of the baby€™s is immature, so allergens that appear in the breast milk can get into the bloodstream and trigger allergic responses in some extremely sensitive babies.
+During the first six months of life, the lining of the baby’s stomach is immature, so allergens that appear in the breast milk can get into the bloodstream and trigger allergic responses in some extremely sensitive babies.
 The lining of the intestines is also more sensitive during the early months, and is more easily irritated than it would be later on by the same substances.

-your baby will be much less sensitive to foods in your diet.
+After six months, the lining of the intestines matures so that allergens can’t get through as easily, and your baby will be much less sensitive to foods in your diet.
 That’s one of the reasons that babies should be exclusively breastfed for the first six months of life.
 If solids are introduced before that time, then the baby is more likely to have an allergic reaction to something that might not affect him later on.

 The most common problematic foods are dairy products, eggs, wheat, shellfish, peanuts, corn, and citrus, and (surprisingly), soy.
 Rather than worrying about limiting your diet when you’re nursing, go ahead and eat anything you want, and if you have reason to think your baby has a problem, then try eliminating that particular food.
 The first thing to try eliminating is always dairy, because the protein in cow’s milk is the most common allergen for babies.
 Because of this fact, I recommend that mothers with a family history of allergies try to limit their dairy consumption starting during their pregnancy, and continuing after the baby’s birth, and to delay the introduction of solids until at least six months.

 Some mothers who develop yeast infections while they are pregnant or lactating find that they benefit from dietary changes including limiting or eliminating alcohol and foods containing sugar, dairy, and yeast.

 Other than these unusual situations, you really don’t need to worry about the foods you eat affecting your baby.
 Just enjoy your food, and don’t start stressing about whether that pizza you ate last night is what made your baby spit up today.
 All babies have days when they are gassy, fussy, or spit up more than usual, and chances are that it has nothing to do with your diet.
-Nursing mothers rarely have to make any dietary modifications.
+Nursing mothers rarely have to make any modifications to their diets.

-For more information about diet and breastfeeding, I suggest that you read the article “Nutrition, Weight Loss, and Exercise While Breastfeeding“.
+For more information about diet and breastfeeding, see article Nutrition, Weight Loss, and Exercise While Breastfeeding.